YanweiTong-Iris/PHP2550-ProjectPortfolio/Project 2/README.md

 # PHP2550 Project 2: A regression data analysis

-## Smoking cessation in adults with major depressive disorder (MDD)
+## Baseline Characteristics as Potential Moderators and Predictors of Smoking Cessation in Adults with Major Depressive Disorder

 ## Objectives